 But we do see Him who was made for a little while lower than the angels, namely, Jesus, because of the suffering of death crowned with glory and honor . . .
 Hebrews 2:9 (NASB)

 Do you know what the Holy Spirit is doing?
 He’s explaining the first part of the quote.

 In verse 6 we were told, “What is man that you remember him.”
 What is man?
 Stop to think for a second.
 What are we?
 Scripture says we are like a puff of breath.
 Scripture says we are just like air.
 Scripture says that our time is really short.
 Psalm 90 says that we live a very short life, seventy years, and if we have enough strength then we will live longer and longer.
 But compared to eternity, we are nothing.
 We are just absolutely nothing.
-NASA has estimated that the number of stars in our universe is 1021.
-That is the number one followed by 21 zeroes.
+NASA has estimated that the number of stars in our universe is 10 to the 21st power.
+That is the number 1 followed by 21 zeroes.
 That’s how many stars we have.
 That’s a lot of stars.
 That’s an incredible number of stars.
 Just unbelievable, and we’re only one of those.
 We are insignificant.